r4ds/bookclub-health_metrics/README.md

-# DSLC Health Metrics and the Spread of Infectious Diseases:
+# DSLC Book Club: Health Metrics and the Spread of Infectious Diseases:
-## Machine Learning Applications and Spatial Modelling Analysis with R Book Club
+## Machine Learning Applications and Spatial Modelling Analysis with R

 Welcome to the DSLC Health Metrics and the Spread of Infectious Diseases Machine Learning Applications and Spatial Modelling Analysis with R Book Club!